-Lise is the only daughter of Simone, a widow and owner of a prosperous farm.
-She loves Colas, a young farmer – but her mother has far more ambitious plans, and has determined Lise should marry Alain, the son of a wealthy landowner.
+Lise is the only daughter of Widow Simone.
+Lise loves Colas, a young farmer – but her mother has far more ambitious plans, and is determined that Lise marry Alain, the son of a wealthy landowner.

 Alain seems as uninterested in marrying Lise as Lise is Alain.
-Simone initially takes the hard line but eventually gives Lise and Colas her blessing.
+Simone persists on making the match until eventually her good nature gets the better of her, and she gives Lise and Colas her blessing.

-La Fille displays some of Ashton’s most virtuoso choreography – the youthful passion of Lise and her lover, Colas, is expressed in a series of energetic pas de deux.
-The ballet is laced with good humour and a whirl of dancing chickens, grouchy guardians and a halfwit suitor take to the stage.
-Ashton affectionately incorporated elements of national folk dance into his choreography, from a Lancashire clog dance to a maypole dance, making La Fille mal gardée (despite its title) The Royal Ballet's most emphatically English work.
-Osbert Lancaster’s colourful designs reinforce the bucolic wit of the production.
+The ballet displays some of Ashton’s most virtuoso choreography, most strikingly in the series of energetic pas de deux that express the youthful passion of Lise and Colas.
+The ballet is also laced with exuberant good humour, in a whirl of dancing chickens, grouchy guardians and one very unwilling suitor.
+Ashton affectionately incorporated elements of national folk dance into his choreography, from a Lancashire clog dance to a maypole dance, making La Fille mal gardée – despite its title – emphatically English.
+Osbert Lancaster’s colourful designs heighten the production’s delightful pastoral wit.